Stability in quadratic torsion theories

-In references \cite{New,Class}, Sezgin and Nieuwenhuizen provided a detailed analysis of the stability of the Lagrangian density (\ref{eq:LagrangianoT}) for the weak torsion field regime.
+In Refs.~\cite{New,Class}, Sezgin and Nieuwenhuizen provided a detailed analysis of the stability of the Lagrangian density (\ref{eq:LagrangianoT}) for the weak torsion field regime.
 These two articles were the first systematic stability analysis of this kind of theories, made with the spin projectors formalism, and they are a key reference point in this issue.
-The conclusions they showed for the $1^-$ tordions are compatible with those obtained here.
-Their ghost-free condition is the same we have obtained here, and the tachyon-free condition is compatible.
-On the other hand, for the $1^+$ sector both conclusions are, however, incompatible.
-While the condition obtained for a well-defined kinetic term for $S^{\mu}$ in this section is $2r+t<0$, they claim that $2r+t>0$ is needed.
-It is worth noting that other authors have suggested that the analysis carried by Sezgin and Nieuwenhuizen is not restrictive enough to ensure a ghost and tachyon free spectrum, see references \cite{critica1,critica2}.
-In fact, in reference \cite{critica1} the authors pointed out that they even obtain a different expression of the spin projector operator for the pseudo-vector mode.
-Furthermore, they argue the relevance of considering the additional condition for the absence of $p^{-4}$ poles in all spin sectors, which is not done in the analysis of references \cite{New,Class}.
-In reference \cite{fabbri}, Fabbri analyses the stability of the most general quadratic gravitational action with torsion and Dirac fields by demanding, in addition, a consistent decoupling between curvature and torsion that preserves continuity in the torsionless limit, concluding that the only non-vanishing component of torsion is given by the pseudo-vector mode and that parity-violating terms are not allowed in the Lagrangian density.
+The conclusions they showed for the stability of both $1^+$ and $1^-$ sectors are compatible with the results obtained in Table \ref{tab:sol}, whereas our analysis to avoid the presence of tachyon instabilities at higher order of the potential provides an additional constraint for the coefficients of the Lagrangian.
+However, it is worth noting that some authors have suggested that the analysis carried by Sezgin and Nieuwenhuizen is not restrictive enough to ensure a ghost and tachyon free spectrum, see Refs.~\cite{critica1,critica2}.
+In fact, in Ref.~\cite{critica1} the authors pointed out that they even obtain a different expression of the spin projector operator for the pseudo-vector mode.
+Furthermore, they argue the relevance of considering the additional condition for the absence of $p^{-4}$ poles in all spin sectors, which is not done in the analysis of Refs.~\cite{New,Class}.
+In Ref.~\cite{fabbri}, Fabbri analyses the stability of the most general quadratic gravitational action with torsion and Dirac fields by demanding, in addition, a consistent decoupling between curvature and torsion that preserves continuity in the torsionless limit, concluding that the only non-vanishing component of torsion is given by the pseudo-vector mode and that parity-violating terms are not allowed in the Lagrangian density.
 Nevertheless, due to some lack of clarity in the existing literature, a deeper analysis of the origins of these differences is not available yet.

 Let us now go beyond the weak torsion regime when analysing the potential ${\cal{V}}$.
 Thus, higher orders in the potential can dominate its evolution.
 The highest order that appears in the potential is quartic, symbolically ${\cal{V}}^{(4)}$,